 A supervised cooperative work program for students in an accounting occupation for a minimum of 15 hours per week.
-Course may be repeated.
+Course may be taken four times for a maximum of 12 credit hours.
+Course objectives differ each semester.

 ADMINISTRATION OF JUSTICE